Department of Psychology

 You are here

-As the Head of the Department I may be biased when I say that I sincerely believe we are a fantastic place to study psychology whether it is as an undergraduate student, graduate student or as a professor!
-Surely some bias is present but the truth is that I would not be the Head if I did not have a deep love and respect for the vibrant, dynamic and engaged community of students, faculty and alumni from UMD Psychology.
+The University of Minnesota Duluth is a fantastic place to study psychology!
+Surely some bias is present but the truth is that I would not be the Head of UMD Psychology if I did not have a deep love and respect for our vibrant, dynamic and engaged community of students, faculty and alumni.
 My colleagues in our faculty are a diverse set of individuals who bring a variety of perspectives on what psychology is and what it should be in the future.
 They have won awards in recent years for outstanding teaching, research, advising and service.
-We–and our students–do work related to industrial and organizational issues, behavior analysis, psychophysiology, neuroscience, behavioral genetics, evolutionary psychology, supporting community organizations, social psychology of entitlement and prejudice, personal development, personality traits, movement and movement coordination, special education in impoverished regions, the scholarship of teaching and learning, mental health of children and families, addictive behavior, health behaviors and self-regulation including healthy eating, language and literacy development, only to name a few.
-Our varied talents, perspectives and training backgrounds allow us to provide an usually strong combination of applied and research opportunities in psychology to graduate and undergraduate students.
+We–and our undergraduate and graduate students–do research related to addictive behavior, behavior analysis, evolutionary psychology, healthy behavior and self-regulation, industrial and organizational issues, language and literacy development, mechanisms of change in psychotherapy, mental health of children and families, movement and movement coordination, neuroscience, occupational safety, personal development, psychophysiology, romantic and sexual behavior, social psychology of entitlement and prejudice, the scholarship of teaching and learning, special education in impoverished regions, supporting community organizations, only to name a few.
+Our varied talents, perspectives and training backgrounds allow us to offer an unusually strong combination of applied and research opportunities to our students.
 We have affiliations with over 30 service providers, institutions and agencies that allow for structured, supervised internships.
-We also provide an opportunity for students to gain high-quality research training in psychology with a smaller number of students per professor than most research institutions in the region.
+We also provide an opportunity for students to gain high-quality research training in psychology.
 We accomplish this both through our extensive methods courses and by providing research supervision in our laboratories and community projects.
-We have “critical masses” of professors in the areas of Industrial-Organizational and Clinical-Counseling Psychology that are two applied areas each with multiple associated career paths.
-As a result we have many courses related to these areas as well as courses in cognitive, social, personal growth, biological and developmental psychology.
-In general, our courses are grounded in theory and research with an eye toward fostering critical thinking.
-Class-size for upper-level undergraduate courses is generally 30 students, so instructors can provide more individual attention than at larger institutions.
-We also offer a nationally ranked entirely online undergraduate program.
+We have a variety of courses in biological, clinical-counseling, cognitive, developmental, industrial-organizational, and social psychology.
+Our courses are grounded in theory and research with an eye toward fostering critical thinking.
+Class-size for upper-level undergraduate courses is generally 30 students, so instructors can provide more individualized attention than at larger institutions.
+We also offer a nationally ranked entirely online undergraduate program in psychology.
 We have an active student community with several clubs and organizations related to psychology.
-Many students tell us that they feel a sense belonging.
-When surveyed they also tell us that they feel that the faculty know them, support them and care about how they are doing.
+Students tell us that they feel a sense belonging.
+They also tell us that they feel that the faculty know them, support them and care about how they are doing.
 I truly believe this reflects our greatest strength.
 Our faculty are strongly committed to student learning and development.